paritytech/substrate-api-sidecar/AUCTIONS_WINNERS.md

 <h1 style="text-align: center">WinnersData</h1>

-## Summary:
+## Summary

 This is a guide to leverage substrate-api-sidecar's endpoints in order to extract the necessary data to know the winner's of an auction based on its `auctionIndex`.

 ## Indexing

 One important note to finding the winner of each auction is making sure to index the block at which an auction ends.
 Since Sidecar is a stateless API, and due to the storage architecture for auctions in Substrate, you must index and keep track of certain fields during an ongoing auction so that the data collected can be used to find out which paraId's have won certain lease periods.
+(This will be explained further in the walkthrough).

- This can be done by leveraging the `/experimental/paras/auctions current` endpoint.
+ This can be done by leveraging the `/experimental/paras/auctions/current` endpoint.

 When there is an ongoing auction the return object will look like following below: